rvegajr/ez-api-urf-net/README.md

 1. in the command prompt or windows explorer line,  type C:\>`powershell` and hit enter
 2. Navigating to the path that you want to download the code to,  type:  C:\>`git clone https://github.com/rvegajr/ez-api-urf-net`
 3. Open {gitroot}\ez-api-urf-net\Src\EzApi.sln
+4. Build the Solution (need the restore all the Nuget packages)
-4. Using Solution Explorer, Navigate to {Solution Root}\EzApi.Web and make sure it is selected as the "Startup Project"
+5. Using Solution Explorer, Navigate to {Solution Root}\EzApi.Web and make sure it is selected as the "Startup Project"
-4. Using Solution Explorer, Navigate to {Solution Root}\EzApi.Web\EzDbCodeGen\ezdbcodegen.ps1, right click on this and select `Open with Powershell ISE`
+6. Using Solution Explorer, Navigate to {Solution Root}\EzApi.Web\EzDbCodeGen\ezdbcodegen.ps1, right click on this and select `Open with Powershell ISE`
-5. On Line 3: change the connection string `$ConnectionString = 'Server=localhost;Database=WideWorldImportersDW;user id=sa;password=sa'` to your valid SQL connection
+7. On Line 3: change the connection string `$ConnectionString = 'Server=localhost;Database=WideWorldImportersDW;user id=sa;password=sa'` to your valid SQL connection
-6. Press the ISE Green Arrow (or press F5) to execute the script (it will ask if you are sure because it will ask the reload,  press 'y' + enter)
+8. Press the ISE Green Arrow (or press F5) to execute the script (it will ask if you are sure because it will ask the reload,  press 'y' + enter)
-7. If all is good, allow the solution to reload.
+8. If all is good, allow the solution to reload.
 Run the application.

 ## Deployment